openl2m/openl2m/README.md

 v2 implements a new plug-in API that will allow for easy add-on drivers.
 This makes is easy to add support for any kind of network device, whether the interface is SSH, REST, NetConf, or other methods.
 See the documentation for more information.
-We now support Aruba AOS-CX and Juniper device through custom drivers.
+We now support Aruba AOS-CX and Juniper devices through custom drivers.

 __Why OpenL2M__: OpenL2M was developed in an attempt to learn